zeid-hub/python-p3-v2-cli-orm-lab/README.md

 Enter the employees's new name: Danielle
 Enter the employee's new job title:Senior Benefits Coordinator Enter the employees's new department id: 99
-Error updating employee:  Department must be class instance and reference existing entity in database
+Error updating employee:  department_id must reference a department in the database
 ```

 ### `delete_employee()`